pedro-santos21/mymern/README.md

 This is the best "MERN + vite + typescript" template ever created.

-Everything that you need plus a sweet database config file.
+Everything that you need plus a sweet database config file that auto-connects to MongoDB.

 #### Setup